- NRSA Postdoctoral Fellow, NIDDK, 1981-1983, Advisor: Dr. Elizabeth F. Neufeld

 Research in Plain Language

-Our lab studies how cells make and remove sphingolipids, lipid molecules that form cell membranes and transmit signals to cells.
-Sphingolipids control many basic functions within cells.
-They also provide signals to the body for many of its systems to function normally.
-When their levels are disrupted by gene mutations, serious, often fatal diseases result.
-These sphingolipid diseases include Tay-Sachs disease, Sandhoff disease, Gaucher disease, Fabry disease, Krabbe disease, Farber disease and GM1 gangliosidosis.
-Our work is aimed ultimately at devising treatments for the sphingolipid diseases.
+Our lab studies the metabolism of sphingolipids, lipid molecules that form cell membranes and transmit signals to cells.
+When sphingolipid levels are disrupted, neurodegenerative diseases may result.
+Sphingolipid metabolism diseases include Tay-Sachs disease, Sandhoff disease, Gaucher disease, Fabry disease, Krabbe disease, Farber disease and GM1 gangliosidosis.
+The more common neurodegenerative disorder, Parkinson's disease, is also linked to defects in sphingolipid metabolism.
+Our work is aimed ultimately at devising treatments for the sphingolipid metabolism diseases.